StevenLwcz/StevenLwcz.github.io/_posts/2024-10-01-GDB-Using-The-Python-API-To-Read-Memory.md

 ### Memory View Display

-Looking foeard to our memview TUI program, we will want to display the hex and text in a series of rows:
+Looking forward to our memview TUI program, we will want to display the hex and text in a series of rows:
-The mv object allows slicing, so we can easily iterate our way over it
+The MemoryView object allows slicing, so we can easily iterate our way over it

 ```python
 (gdb) python